 Can Cats Eat Canned Carrots?

-Vitamin A is essential ingredients for cat sight and this is the reason why many commercial cat foods contain carrots as ingredients.
+Vitamin A is an essential ingredient for cat sight and this is the reason why many commercial cat foods contain carrots as ingredients.

 Therefore, can cats eat canned carrots?
 Yes.
 This is the reason we recommend feeding your cat with canned cat food that contains carrots over raw carrots.